Photo by Julie Vola

 |Brian Ring, founder|

-Brian is a Canadian video artist who has been living in Vietnam for 15 years and has recently settled down in Frankfurt, Germany.
-Brian will frequently visit Vietnam, thus, expect his presence in all the important annual anniversaries of Hanoi Grapevine.
+Brian is a Canadian video artist who used to live in Vietnam for 15 years and has recently relocated to Kathmandu, Nepal, after several years settling in Frankfurt, Germany.
+Brian will frequently visit Vietnam, thus, expect his presence in important anniversaries of Hanoi Grapevine.

 |Pham Hoang Mien|

 Mien was the first person to come on board at Hanoi Grapevine, originally joining in early 2009 as a part-time translator.
-She now takes charge of the social media activities and event calendar.
-She is also an occasional opinion contributor on Grapevine and is a recognized freelance blogger and social networker.
-Read her blog and follow her on Twitter.
+She is now in charge of general management, overseeing communications, operation, content, social media, event coordinating and advertising.
+She is an MA graduate from Goldsmiths, University of London, in Arts Administration and Cultural Policy.
+Read her blog, follow her on Twitter and connect with her on Linkedin.

 |Tran Thi Minh Hue|